The Fiction Fox

 Fantasy Favourites pt.2: Standalones

 The fantasy-genre is still heavily dominated by series, which can be frustrating when you’re craving fantasy, but aren’t ready to commit to a 7-book epic.
-Luckily, there’s still plenty of wonderful standalones out there, a few of which I’ll be covering in this part 2 to my Fantasy-Favourite series.
-Like in part one, these books are listed in roughly the order in which I read them, and all of them I’ve rated anywhere between 4.5 and 5-stars.
+Luckily, there’s still plenty of wonderful standalones out there, a few of which I have covered in part 1 to my Fantasy-Favourite series.
+Similar to that post, these books are listed in roughly the order in which I read them, and all of them I’ve rated anywhere between 4.5 and 5-stars.

 1. The Gracekeepers and The Gloaming both by Kirsty Logan Starting off my list, I’m immediately cheating by placing two books in the spot of one.
 I didn’t see a better way to do so however, as both these books are some of my oldest and dearest fantasy standalones of all time, and hold a shared close place in my heart.
 If you’ve spent any time on my blog or talking to me about books, my love for Kirsty Logan as an author isn’t going to be a surprise to you.
 That love started here.